bbfly9/-get_new_nft_token/README.md

 - FORTA-1000
-  - Срабатывает когда обнаружен новый токен
+  - Triggers when new token is detected
-  -  В метаданных tokenId = Id токена
+  -  In the metadata tokenId = Id of token